thereseanders/Workshop-DataManagement-tidyverse/Session4/readme.md

   summarize(milex = mean(milex))
 ```

 We can use this format to plot the miliary expenditure for each of the data sets over time.
 Here, I use the `ggplot2` package (also from the "tidyverse") to show how to create over-time plots that use the properties of "tidy" data, namely the fact that a specific feature is represented with a single column (here `milex`), with additional columns specifying supplementary properties of this feature (here `data_origin`).
+Please note that these are both very basic graphs.
+For more customization of `ggplot2` graphs, see the [introductory workshop on data visualization with  `ggplot2`](https://github.com/thereseanders/Workshop-Intro-to-ggplot2).

 ```r
 library(ggplot2)